Qazeer/InfoSec-Notes/L7/113_Ident/2-Methodology.md

 ### Ident query

-The python script identi.py can be used to query the Ident service:
+The python script identi.py can be used to manually query the Ident service:

 ```
 identi.py [-h] [-q QUERY_PORT [QUERY_PORT ...]] [-p PORT] [-a] [-v] <HOST>